 There are many myths and misconceptions about cancer in dogs and cats.
 Most cancers are treatable, and there are a variety of treatment options.
 Dr Sue’s focus is to provide comprehensive and compassionate care.
 She strives to minimize side effects – from the cancer itself and treatment – to help her patients lead active, normal lives even while undergoing treatment.
 Her motto is live longer, live well.

 A native of Long Island, New York, Dr Sue knew she wanted to be a veterinarian since she was in kindergarten.
-She currently lives in Westchester, New York, with her husband, a veterinary internist, their two sons, and their goofy black Labrador, Matilda.
+She currently lives in Westchester, New York, with her husband, a veterinary internist, their two sons, and their goofy black Labrador, Matilda, and yellow Labrador, puppy Penelope.

-Dr Sue’s popular Facebook page has over 31,000 fans.
-She can be found on social media at www.facebook.com/DrSueCancerVet and @DrSueCancerVet on Twitter.
+Dr Sue’s popular Facebook page has over 32,000 fans.
+She can be found on social media at www.facebook.com/DrSueCancerVet, @DrSueCancerVet on Twitter, and on YouTube.